chechen10/Jetbot/README.md

 Jetson Nano.
 JetBot includes a set of Jupyter notebooks which cover basic robotics concepts like programatic motor control, to more advanced topics like training a custom AI for avoiding collisions.

+You can find the necessary codes for modeling and test in "Code" folder.

-You can find the detail, codes and other necessary things in JETBOT folder
+You can find the details and other necessary things in "jetbot" folder.
 # 1. Strategy to win each race

  Strategies for winning manually controlled jetbots